arkency/posts/posts/2015-09-18-cqrs-example-in-the-rails-app.md

 end
 ```

-When we have build Read Model the last step is to create query and fetch it.
+When we have build Read Model the last step is to create query for fetching model.
 We have separate module called `AppQueries` where we keep all queries.
 So the **Read** part is only one class.
 That's all.

 ```